UoB-COMSM0110/2023-group-22/README.md

 Next, we evaluated the remaining game ideas' technical feasibility and concluded that Doodle Jump was the most feasible game to develop.
 This was because the game has simple mechanics where the player only needs to jump from one platform to another, which does not require complex physics simulations or pathfinding algorithms like Temple Run or Flappy Bird.
 Doodle Jump also has a minimalist art style that doesn’t require detailed graphics or animations, which makes it easier for developers to create the necessary assets for the game.
 The game also only scrolls vertically, reducing the technical complexity of implementing scrolling.

 After deciding on Doodle Jump as our final game, we brainstormed possible twists to make the game more thrilling.
-Ultimately, we settled on three ideas: Helping Platform, Gravity Inversion, and Two-Player PK Mode.
+Ultimately, we settled on three ideas: Dynamic Map Manipulation also as known as Helping/SOS Platform, Gravity Inversion, and Two-Player PK Mode.

 ## Early Stages Design